 Personal comfort may be as simple as an assortment of fabulous bath products and big fluffy towels or as elaborate as a state of the art home theater (often a man’s idea of comfort).
 For me, I want well-designed comfort everywhere but if I had to choose my favorite spots, I would opt for a wonderful bed, a great reading chair and a beautifully set dinner table.

 Beds are critical.
-Sad to say but we spend one third of our lives sleeping, thus spending more time in our bed than in any other environment, so it only makes sense to make your bed the most comfortable, relaxing, sensuous and deeply restful place in your home.
+Sad to say but we spend one third of our lives sleeping, thus spending more time in our bed than in any other environment, so it only makes sense to use high quality bedroom furniture Tampa to make your bedroom the most comfortable, relaxing, sensuous and deeply restful place in your home.
 Start with a good mattress; there are an infinite variety of mattresses and “sleep systems” available, so shop around till you find one that suits both you and your mate.
 If you don’t want to invest in a new mattress you can upgrade or revive a “tired” mattress by adding a special mattress pad – take a look at the Cuddledown selection (www.cuddledown.com) their offerings range from simple quilted cotton, to thick plush foam, down-filled featherbeds and comfy fleece pads.
 Next, buy the best sheets you can afford.
 I like Egyptian Pima cotton sheets with a thread count of 300 or more.
 Cotton is a wonderful fiber – there’s nothing like getting into a bed of freshly laundered smooth and crisp premium grade cotton sheets.
 And, in the depths of winter, nothing is so cozy as cotton flannel sheets.
 Don’t even think about polyester or any artificial fibers; they don’t breathe and besides, who wants an artificial fiber next to your skin for that 1/3 of your life you spend in bed?

 Pillows are a very personal item.
 My husband loves and will not part with his ancient pillow – now a pathetic flattened lump of goosedown, but he has utterly bonded with it and however miserable looking, I haven’t been able to tempt him with something loftier, so I cover it in an attractive case.
 Suit yourself – maybe you like the firmness of foam or the loft of Dacron but for my money, I’ll take the softness of down for the way it conforms to your head and neck.
 A word of warning to pillow buyers: feathers are not the same as down – they are much coarser – and I must warn you that you have to get a tightly woven pillow cover so that you are not bothered by small bits of down that may escape through a loosely woven fabric.
 I design my large decorative pillows to be sturdy as well as beautiful so that they can double as back supports while I read myself to sleep.
 The smaller decorative pillows are more for show and I enjoy piling them up in a visually pleasing arrangement when I make the bed.
 I keep a coverlet on the bed and, depending on the season, I keep either a light quilt at the foot of the bed or a goosedown duvet with a beautiful cover.
 How I love getting into my bed at night!